SenthilNayagan/senthilnayagan.github.io/_pages/about.md

 ## About me <i class="fa-solid fa-bullhorn"></i>

 My name is **Senthil Nayagan**.
 I am a seasoned IT professional with years of expertise in designing and building complex business solutions.
-I've been working in the field of data engineering for the past few years.
-If I were to describe myself in a few words, I would say that I am a Data Engineer by profession, a Rustacean by interest, and an avid Content Creator at present.
+I've been working in the field of Data Engineering for the past few years.
+If I were to describe myself in a few words, I would say that I am a Data Engineer by profession, a Rustacean by interest, and an avid tech-blog writer at present.
 Currently, I am based in Chennai, India.

 ### Open-source software (OSS) and the community <i class="fa-solid fa-people-group"></i>